 Poor tax planning, or even worse no tax planning, can lead to any number of financial difficulties - such as an overdrawn directors loan account, financial penalties due to late or incorrectly submitted tax submissions, incurring additional tax for things that are classed as ‘benefits in kind’ and so on.
 The list is endless.

-You will have access to your own personal and dedicated accountant* via telephone, email and face to face meetings where necessary, to give you all of the help and advice that you need – unlike some companies that require you to work through a call centre and only have access to your accountant at year end.
+Enlisting the help of a specialist like SJD means that you will have access to your own personal and dedicated accountant via telephone and email to give you all of the help and advice that you need.
 We’ll also send you email alerts so you never miss a deadline.
-We understand that you are busy and may miss one notification, which is why we produce several!

-If you would like more detail, here is an even more comprehensive list of what your SJD accountant will do for you:
+If you would like more detail, here is a comprehensive list of what your accountant can do for you.
+You can also get the guide, here:

 - Fully reconcile your bank accounts.